vbodurov/unity-functions/README.md

 2. Play the scene

-3. Open "Scene View" then select a ball or other object and move it.
+3. Open "Scene View" then select object and move it.

 When screen object is selected you can use shortcuts to switch between views: